xmos/lib_nn/README.md

 This document assumes familiarity with the XMOS xCORE architecture, the XMOS tool chain, the 'C' programming language, and neural network concepts.

 ## Building
+For an VX4A XCore build:

+    cmake -B build_vx4a -DCMAKE_TOOLCHAIN_FILE=etc/vx4a.cmake ..
+    make -C build_vx4a

 For an XS3A XCore build:

     cmake -B build_xs3a -DCMAKE_TOOLCHAIN_FILE=etc/xs3a.cmake ..